 HOW TO SERVE A DEFENDANT THAT CANNOT BE LOCATED IN THE DISTRICT OF COLUMBIA

-Making an announcement in a newspaper is what is meant by process service by “publication.”
-If the court approves the request, the plaintiff must make preparations for publication of the notice.
+Announcing in a newspaper is meant by process service by “publication.”
+If the court approves the request, the plaintiff must prepare to publish the notice.
 For three weeks, the notification must be published weekly in two publications.
 The newspapers will send proof of publication to the court.

 HOW TO SERVE COURT PAPERS FILED AFTER THE INITIAL COMPLAINT IN THE DISTRICT OF COLUMBIA

-One must serve the opposite party with copies of any further documents they submit in a lawsuit, such as replies or motions, generally.
+One must serve the opposite party with copies of any further documents they submit in a lawsuit, such as replies or motions.
 Ordinarily, these documents may be sent by first-class mail.
-Send the documents to the opposite party’s lawyer if they have one.
-The documents should be sent directly to the opposite party if they don’t have an attorney.
+Could you send the documents to the opposite party’s lawyer if they have one?
+The documents should be sent directly to the opposite party if they need an attorney.
 It is also possible to hand-deliver the paperwork to the lawyer or the opposing party.

-It is required that the summons be signed by the Clerk, carry the Court’s seal, identify both the Court and the parties, be addressed to the defendant, as well as mention the plaintiff’s attorney’s name and address if the plaintiff is not represented.
+It is required that the Clerk sign the summons, carry the Court’s seal, identify both the Court and the parties, be addressed to the defendant, as well as mention the plaintiff’s attorney’s name and address if the plaintiff is not represented.
 If the defendant does not show up and defend themselves within that time frame, there will be a default judgment against them for the remedy sought in the complaint.